 - Provide backup support for the main office and other departments when need be; this could include answering of phones

-Drug Rehabilitation Receptionist Resume Preparation
+Drug Rehabilitation Receptionist Job Description for Resume

 The job description sample provided above for the post of drug rehabilitation receptionist consists of relevant information that can be used in completing a resume for the position, specifically the work employment section of the resume.